 In the tech world, a lot happens in a week.
 So much news goes on that it’s almost impossible for mere mortals with real lives to keep track of everything.
 That’s why we’ve compiled a quick and dirty list of the top 10 tech stories from this week.
-Everything from what to binge watch on Netflix this holiday season to the conclusion of Samsung’s investigation into the Galaxy Note 7, it’s all here.
+Everything from what to binge watch on Netflix to the conclusion of Samsung’s investigation into the Galaxy Note 7, it’s all here.

 You’ve heard of those facilities where highly guarded trade secrets are kept under lock and key?
 Where security is fierce, where nobody gets in or out without prior approval, where products are hidden under sheets or disguised to prevent spies from even glimpsing the next generation gear?
 Well, get ready.
 Tech titan LG brought Digital Trends along on an exclusive tour of several of those sites halfway around the globe — and we’re opening the doors and bringing you inside with us.